-- Death Investigation - Working with APTs, the police and Forensic Scientists - Forensic Scene Assessment - Forensic Internal and external examinations of natural and unnatural causes of death - Forensic techniques for dissection - Forensic practise relating to the other Cellular Pathology smaller specialties - Ethical and Legal working in the criminal system, the role of the expert witness
+- death investigation - working with APTs, the police and forensic scientists - forensic scene assessment - forensic internal and external examinations of natural and unnatural causes of death - forensic techniques for dissection - forensic practise relating to the other cellular pathology smaller specialties - ethical and legal working in the criminal system, and the role of the expert witness.

-During the ICP component of the training, all trainees are expected to undertake training in the basic knowledge and skills of Cellular Pathology.
+During the ICP component of the training, all trainees are expected to undertake training in the basic knowledge and skills of cellular pathology.
 This includes surgical pathology, basic autopsy, cytopathology and molecular pathology.
-The trainee should also acquire the generic skills required for Cellular Pathology, in accordance with Good Medical Practice.
-In addition, trainees are also expected to have some exposure to forensic pathology, neuropathology and paediatric pathology as part of their ICP training.
+The trainee should also acquire the generic skills required for cellular pathology, in accordance with GMP.
+In addition, trainees are also expected to have some exposure to forensic pathology, neuropathology and paediatric pathology as part of their ICPT.

 It is important that sufficient basic knowledge of major pathological processes is gained at this early stage.
-This should include topics such as: causes of and responses to cellular injury, acute and chronic inflammation, neoplasia, the effects of genetics and the environment in health and disease, infections and the basics of immunology
+This should include topics such as: causes of and responses to cellular injury, acute and chronic inflammation, neoplasia, the effects of genetics and the environment in health and disease, infections, and the basics of immunology.

 After completion of the ICP, the trainees will commence higher specialty training from 2.5 years.
-This training period will require the accrual of more specialised and in depth generic and specialty specific competencies underlying the Capabilities in Practice (CiPs).
+This training period will require the accrual of more specialised and in-depth generic and specialty competencies underlying the CiPs.

-8. Programme of Assessment
+8. Programme of assessment

-8.1 Purpose of Assessment
+8.1 Purpose of assessment

 The Royal College of Pathologists' mission is to promote excellence in the practice of pathology and to be responsible for maintaining standards through training, assessments, examinations and professional development.
-The RCPath assessment strategy contains further information, but the programme of assessment will reassure the public, professions, and other relevant bodies that the trainee is fit for purpose and ready to be a consultant by:
+The College assessment strategy outlines an integrated framework of quality-assured examinations, assessments in the workplace, and judgements made by trained assessors about a trainee during their approved programme of training.
+The purpose of the programme of assessment is threefold: